depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

        <li>Play a random move.</li>
        </ol>
      </li>
-     </li>The second version of Crazy Stone used an algorithm learned from actual
+     <li>The second version of Crazy Stone used an algorithm learned from actual
      game play to learn a library of strong patterns.
 It incorporated this into its default policy.
      </li>